LoyolaChicagoBooks/scalaworkshop/_sources/20-cs1/cs1.rst.txt

    scala> ...

 It is interesting to think about whether we can turn an interactive while loop into one without side effects.
-There are so many bad things that happen to us as CS1 educators when we work with interactive loops:
+There are so many bad things that happen to us as introductory CS and DS educators when we work with interactive loops:

 - Improper initialization of the ``response`` variable.